-Perhaps you have been arrested or summoned to court for Assault and Battery (A&B).
+Perhaps you have been arrested or summoned to court, charged with Assault and Battery (A&B).
 Does that mean you are guilty?

 Absolutely not.
 You may have simply been defending yourself from an aggressor, or you could have been falsely accused or misidentified by a nearby witness.
-But right now, you are facing a charge that could have lifelong consequences, all over one fleeting moment, misunderstanding or false accusation.
+But right now, you are charged with Assault & Battery and that could have lifelong consequences, all over one fleeting moment, misunderstanding or false accusation.